thibaudszy/ngit-cli/README.md

 ## Contribution and feedback

 Still very early days, so no contribution guide.
-But if you want to contribute or share some [feedback](https://www.youtube.com/watch?v=zi8ShAosqzI).
+But if you want to contribute or share some [feedback](https://www.youtube.com/watch?v=zi8ShAosqzI), feel free to reach out via [email](mailto:thibaud.szymczak+npm@gmail.com) or [github](https://github.com/thibaudszy/ngit-cli/discussions);